data301-2020-winter2/course-project-group_1021/README.md

-# Group 1021 - Gender Bias and Medical Expenses
+# Group 1021 - Demographic Influence on Medical Insurance Costs

-- Investigating the difference between men and women in terms of medical bills using a dataset from Machine Learning with R by Brett Lantz.
+- Investigating the influence that demographic factors of age, sex, BMI, number of children, smoking habits and place of residence have on the medical insurance costs of individuals in the United States

 ## Milestones